iciaparicio/explore-cms-en/test-lines_pending_en-US.md

 ---
-description: >-
-Use this option on the main menu to preview how the contents that you are preparing will look before you publish them, or use it to simultaneously view the content of different segments.
+description: "Use this option on the main menu to preview how the contents that you are preparing will look before you publish them, or use it to simultaneously view the content of different segments."
 ---

 # Test lines